surfer190/fixes/linux/lxd.md

 * Feels the same as a full machine
 * Security focus - all processes not run as root

+> The LXD daemon only works on Linux but the client tool (lxc) is available on most platforms

 ## Commands

 View loaded images